 Many of the test subjects were astonished by the quality of externalization of the male speech.
 All critical comments from the test subjects were related to differences in high frequencies.
 Either the sound color was too bright or sharp or the high frequencies were not located correctly.
-This is in agreement with the authors' subjetive findings that the limiting factor in the comparison to reality is the coloration.
+This is in agreement with the authors' subjetive findings that the limiting factor in the comparison with reality is coloration.
 Unnaturalness of the sound color decreases the usability of the binaural method since it draws attention away from other attributes of sound.

-Sound coloration could possibly be reduced if it was possible to place headphones exactly similarly every time.
+Sound coloration could possibly be reduced if it were possible to place the headphones exactly similarly every time.
 With circumaural headphones it is difficult, but with intra-aural headphones it might be possible.
-The use of intra-aural headphones would make the measurement procedure much more complicated since the measurement microphones should be inserted inside the ear canal.
+The use of intra-aural headphones would make the measurement procedure more complicated since the measurement microphones should be inserted inside the ear canal.
+On the other hand, special headphones with integrated in-ear microphones could make careful recalibration of the headphones easy for each listening session.

-The listening test indicates that it is possible to use equalized artificial head responses instead of truehead responses in binaural synthesis.
-Individual equalization of the artificial head responses improves spatial properties and reduces sound coloration of the binaural synthesis close to those of binaural synthesis using true-head responses.
-To assess this difference in detail, an experiment should be organized to compare the performances of these methods.
+The listening test indicates that it is possible to use equalized artificial-head responses instead of true-head responses in binaural synthesis.
+Individual equalization of the artificial-head responses improves spatial properties and reduces sound coloration of the binaural synthesis close to those of binaural synthesis using true-head responses.
+To assess the audible differences between true-head responses and individually corrected artificialhead responses in more detail, the responses should be compared with each other in a formal experiment, without comparison to reality.

 The proposed listening test method trades the problems of traditional loudspeaker listening tests for the problems related to the measurement accuracy and equalization of the virtualized listening setup.
-Nonlinear properties of loudspeakers cannot be represented by the virtualized listening test method.
-Since there are no dynamic localization cues in the method used, and the binaural responses represent only a single position in the listening room, the virtualized method is not recommended as the sole method to evaluate loudspeakers.
-Also, virtual loudspeakers should not be compared to real ones.
+The nonlinear properties of loudspeakers cannot be represented by the virtualized listening test method.
+There are no dynamic localization cues in the method used, and the binaural responses represent only a single position in the listening room.
+Dynamically varying equalization based on head tracking was excluded in this study because of its high complexity in measurements, equalizer design, and real-time implementation.
+We noticed that quite small head rotation destroyed the illusion of a realistic sound scene, but keeping the head carefully fixed worked surprisingly well.

+Furthermore, virtual loudspeakers should not be compared to real ones in loudspeaker testing.
 Instead, all loudspeakers to be compared should be virtualized for the comparison task.
-Virtual loudspeakers are comparable in the sense that the same processing is done to all virtual loudspeaker pairs.
+Virtual loudspeakers are comparable in the sense that the same processing is done to all virtual loudspeaker pairs, and even small differences can be noticed in a way similar to comparing real loudspeakers.
+We believe that the method is most useful in analytical comparisons of different loudspeakers, such as a tool for a loudspeaker designer.
+Preference rating should be done with more caution, keeping in mind that rating happens in a specific room environment, in a specific loudspeaker positioning setup, and without dynamic cues related to head movement.